Khatta Meetha (2010 film): Plot

 Gehna and Azad file a case against the fraudsters.
 Sanjay learns of this and gets Gehna transferred to another city, later hiring masked robbers who kill Azad while he is on his way to court.
 Sachin takes the fatally injured Azad to the hospital for treatment.
-At the hospital, while Azad is dying in Sachin's arms, he reveals that while he was stealing the evidence, he saw Anjali being raped by Sanjay's friends and it's not clear whether she was murdered by her rapists while she escaped or she committed suicide.
+At the hospital, while Azad is dying in Sachin's arms, he reveals that while he was stealing the evidence, he saw Anjali being raped by Sanjay's friends, and it's not clear whether she was murdered by her rapists while she escaped or she committed suicide.

-Vowing vengeance against Sanjay, Sachin decides to search for the documents at Azad's house but finds it missing, prompting him to enlist the help of his sidekick Rangeela in a ploy to smoke it out.
+Vowing vengeance against Sanjay, Sachin decides to search for the documents at Azad's house but finds them missing, prompting him to enlist the help of his sidekick Rangeela in a ploy to smoke them out.
 Attempting to make sure the evidence isn't revealed, Sanjay decides to hide it elsewhere.
 Sachin follows Sanjay and spots him fleeing with the bag full of evidence, whence a fight ensues between Sanjay and Sachin.
-Sanjay is then killed after being run over by a truck and Sachin successfully retrieves the evidence.
+Sanjay is then killed after being run over by a truck, and Sachin successfully retrieves the evidence.

-Trigun, Harish and Suhas are arrested and the whole family, especially Sachin's sisters-in-law, begins belittling him, claiming he was jealous of them, blaming him for tarnishing the family name.
-Sachin then argues back that their husbands are still alive behind bars where the wives can see them, while the people who have died to the bridge collapse are gone forever, and nothing can be done to bring them back, and he had to deal with the pain of losing Anjali the most, considering that his brothers-in-law had a hand in her death and were not reprimanded.
+Trigun, Harish, and Suhas are arrested, and the whole family, especially Sachin's sisters-in-law, begins belittling him, claiming he was jealous of them, blaming him for tarnishing the family name.
+Sachin then argues back that his brothers decided to silence the journalists and the general public who'd bring out the truth by bribing and threatening them.
+He further argues that while their husbands are still alive behind bars where the wives can see them, the people who died in the bridge collapse incident are gone forever, and nothing can be done to bring them back and he had to deal with the pain of losing Anjali the most, considering that his brothers-in-law had a hand in her death and were not reprimanded.

-He decides to leave, until Ramakant stops him and realises his honesty and trustworthiness, rekindling their relationship, saying that he is proud of him.
-As he gets out of the house, Sachin spots Gehna, who tells him that she remained a spinster waiting for him, and confesses her love for Sachin and they decide to marry.
+Fully aware that others will strongly suspect that he did this to usurp the family mansion, Sachin decides to leave.
+Ramakant, realizing his honesty and trustworthiness, stops him and rekindles their relationship, saying that he is proud of him.
+As he gets out of the house, Sachin spots Gehna, who tells him that she remained a spinster waiting for him and confesses her love for Sachin, and they decide to marry.